Skip to main content

 The Judicial Work Shadowing Scheme gives eligible legal practitioners who are considering a career in judicial office an insight into the work of a judge.
 Shadowing can cover any aspect of a judge’s work, both in and out of court.

-Eligible legal practitioners now have the option to shadow a judge, either remotely or face to face.
-They can spend up to two days observing the work both in and out of court, of a judge of their choice from all jurisdictions, including but not limited to the following:
+Eligible legal practitioners can spend up to two days observing the work both in and out of court, with the following judges:

 • District Judge (Magistrates’ Courts)